Code-Institute-Submissions/Second_milestone/README.md

 ### Strategy and Scope

-The target users of the _Surfin_ application are surfers but the website could attract all water sports enthusiasts like kitesurfers, windsurfers, kayakers, etc. or anyone looking to verify sea conditions before exploring any of the locations.
+The target users of the _Surfin_ application are surfers but the website could attract all water sports enthusiasts like kitesurfers, windsurfers, kayakers, etc. or anyone looking to verify ocean conditions before exploring any of the locations.

 The site should provide users with up to date forecast that display wave, wind and tidal information for specific locations around Irish coast.
 The forecast should display forecast for up to 4 days with its emphasis on clarity and simplicity.